apache/airflow/docs/apache-airflow/tutorial/taskflow.rst

 BaseSensorOperator class.
 The Python function implements the poke logic and returns an instance of the ``PokeReturnValue`` class as the ``poke()`` method in the BaseSensorOperator does.
-The ``PokeReturnValue`` is a new feature in Airflow 2.3 that allows a sensor operator to push an XCom value as described in section "Having sensors return XOM values" of :doc:`apache-airflow-providers:howto/create-update-providers`.
+The ``PokeReturnValue`` is a new feature in Airflow 2.3 that allows a sensor operator to push an XCom value as described in section "Having sensors return XCOM values" of :doc:`apache-airflow-providers:howto/create-update-providers`.

+Alternatively in cases where the sensor doesn't need to push XCOM values:  both ``poke()`` and the wrapped function can return a boolean-like value where ``True`` designates the sensor's operation as complete and ``False`` designates the sensor's operation as incomplete.

 .. _taskflow/task_sensor_example: